grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.vcenter.md

 # otelcol.receiver.vcenter

-`otelcol.receiver.vcenter` accepts telemetry data from a vCenter or ESXi host running VMware vSphere APIs and forwards it to other `otelcol.*` components.
+`otelcol.receiver.vcenter` accepts metrics from a vCenter or ESXi host running VMware vSphere APIs and forwards it to other `otelcol.*` components.